ihatecfishes/Face-Tracking_Raspberry-pi/README.md

 # Face-Tracking_Raspberry-pi

-A camera that follows your face.
+A camera that follows your face in both axes.
+Using the Viola Jones Algorithm to detect faces and coordinates management to track the face, embedding with Raspberry Pi Model B+.